roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Use an orchestration template to create a Linux application.md

        type: LoadBalancer        ##In this example, the type is changed from Nodeport to LoadBalancer.
     ```

 7. Click **Create**.
 A message appears to indicate the deployment status.
 You can view the deployment progress in the dashboard.
-For more information, see [Create an application in the Kubernetes dashboard]().

     ![View the deployment progress](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4145359951/p11075.png)